sanketsanap5/University-Student-Enrollment-DW/README.md

 ## Summary

-  To design and develope a dimensional data model for University Student Degree Program Enrollment and Performance using data modeling tool Dataedo
+  To design and develop a dimensional data model for University Student Degree Program Enrollment and Performance using data modeling tool Dataedo